3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 5.2.
 Volumetric Data

 Element **\<volumedata>**

 ![volumedata XML structure](images/element_volumedata.png)

+The \<volumedata> defines the volumetric properties in the interior of a \<mesh> element.

-The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties within the interior volume of the enclosing mesh.
+The child-element of the \<volumedata> element reference the field-data given by \<scalarfield>- and \<vector3dfiled>-elements and defines how they are mapped to specific properties within the interior volume of the enclosing mesh.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".
 This ensures that the \<mesh> defines a volume.
 Moreover, the volumedata-element MUST not be used in a mesh that is referenced as "originalmesh" by any other mesh.

 The \<volumedata> element can contain up to one \<boundary> child element, up to one \<composite> child element, up to one \<color> element, and an arbitrary number of \<property> elements.

 The child elements modify the enclosing \<mesh> in two fundamentally different ways:
 1. the child \<boundary> element (if it exists) determines the geometry of the \<mesh> object.